postdoc trainee

 Mia Kelly, BS

-Mia Kelly is a Ph.D. candidate in the laboratory of Dr. Gordon Mitchell.
-She is interested in characterizing the intricacies of biological rhythms (circadian /sleep cycles) within the neural network that controls breathing.
-The specific aim of her work during the T32 training grant appointment WAs to enhance the ability of acute intermittent hypoxia to restore breathing by timing administration when AIH is most effective and best tolerated.
-Her work across the light-dark cycle in rodent models supports the existence of temporal windows best suited for the induction, maintenance, and accumulation of respiratory plasticity. Â
+Kelly’s research focuses on characterizing the intricacies of biological rhythms (circadian /sleep cycles) within the neural network that controls breathing.
+The specific aim of her work during the T32 appointment was to enhance the ability of acute intermittent hypoxia to restore breathing by timing administration when AIH is most effective and best tolerated.
+Her work across the light-dark cycle in rodent models supports the existence of temporal windows best suited for the induction, maintenance, and accumulation of respiratory plasticity.

 predoc alum